CS-433/ml-project-2-hapinness/README.md

 - Viscous Burgers' equation: 2D inference and identification
 - Heat equation: 2D inferences on different freqencies, 3D inference

-Inference: find the solution of a differential equation with initial and/or boundary condtions.
+**Inference**: find the solution of a differential equation with initial and/or boundary condtions. <br>
-Identification: knowing the solution, identify the parameters of the differential equation the solution solves.
+**Identification**: knowing the solution, identify the parameters of the differential equation the solution solves.

 ## Results